kuzzleio/kuzzle/doc/2/api/controllers/document/delete-by-query/index.md

 ## Response

+Returns information about the deleted documents:

+- `ids`: an array containing the list of deleted documents identifier.
+Present only if `source` is either not set or set to false.
-Returns a `ids` array containing the list of deleted document identifiers.
+- `documents`: an array containing the list of deleted documents source.
+Present only if `source` is set to `true`.

 ```js
 {